aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/ihyperlink/targetslide/_index.md

 ---
 ## IHyperlink.TargetSlide property

 If the HyperlinkEx targets specific slide returns this slide.
-If ths property become not null then property ExternalUrl become null.
+If the property become not null then property ExternalUrl become null.
 Read-only [`ISlide`](../../islide).

 ```csharp
 public ISlide TargetSlide { get; }